pngbarn

 Tanzania - dormant volcano in mount kilimanjaro - top 20 interesting facts about mount kilimanjaro

-Kilimanjaro is a stratovolcano, a large volcano made of ash, lava, and rock.
-It’s made up of three volcanic cones Shira, Mawenzi, and Kibo.
+Kilimanjaro is a stratovolcano, a giant volcano made of ash, lava, and rock.
+It comprises three volcanic cones: Shira, Mawenzi, and Kibo.
 While the other two are extinct and cut off from the flow of lava, Kibo is dormant.

+You can smell the sulfurous gases if you hike to the Ash Pit (a two-hour trek across the crater floor).
 What does this mean?
-You’re hiking a volcano, and one day it could become active again.
+You’re hiking a volcano, and one day, it could become active again.
 However, there has been no volcanic activity for hundreds of years.

 5. Kibo's last eruption was 360,000 years ago